MadSmith17/480Project/README.md

 2. Based on the selected mood:
   * A playlsit of (up to) **10** tracks from that category is generated and displayed.

 ---

 ## Future Considerations
 1. **Web/App Integration**: The next logical step - to develop a web or mobile interface to make playlist generation user-friendly.
+2. **Additional features**: Incorporate more features we have access to within the dataset to further refine our mood predictions.
-2. **Save Playlist**: Modify the function to save the generated playlist as a .csv file for future use
+3. **Save Playlist**: Modify the function to save the generated playlist as a .csv file for future use
-3. **Playlist Length**: Customize the number of songs in the playlist by modifying the random selection logic.
+4. **Playlist Length**: Customize the number of songs in the playlist by modifying the random selection logic.
-4. **Dynamic Mood Tracking**: Incorporate real-time user feedback to refine playlists dynamically.
+5. **Dynamic Mood Tracking**: Incorporate real-time user feedback to refine playlists dynamically.
-5. **Expand Dataset**: Integrate additional datasets to include a broader range of tracks and genres.
+6. **Expand Dataset**: Integrate additional datasets to include a broader range of tracks and genres.
-6. **Collaborative Playlists**: Allow users to share mood-based playlists with friends.
+7. **Collaborative Playlists**: Allow users to share mood-based playlists with friends.
-7. **Genre Customization**: Add options for users to filter playlists by specific genres.
+8. **Genre Customization**: Add options for users to filter playlists by specific genres.
-8. **Language Support**: Expand mood classification to include songs in multiple languages.
+9. **Language Support**: Expand mood classification to include songs in multiple languages.

 ## Summary